royalh23/caesar-cipher/README.md

-This is a Ruby project which encodes given strings using the Caesar's Cipher encryption method.
+This Ruby program encodes given strings using the Caesar's Cipher encryption method.